-Abbott, a Republican, was the representative for Georgia from 1823 to 1825.
+Abbott was the representative for Georgia and was a Republican.
+He served from 1823 to 1825.

 From Dec 1817 to Mar 1825, Abbott missed 103 of 442 roll call votes, which is 23.3%.
 This is much worse than the median of 12.7% among the lifetime records of representatives serving in Mar 1825.
 The chart below reports missed votes over time.